Dwight D. Eisenhower Highway

 Another bridge along the Interstate in Washington County was demolished in 2010, but only because damage it received by a truck.
 On October 18 around 5 PM, a crane being hauled by Tony Kyle struck the McIlvaine Road overpass at Exit 31 and put a four-inch-wide gouge through seven of its 13 concrete beams.
 Due to the oversized load, the special hauling permit that he was issued instructed him to take Exit 31 and re-enter Interstate 70 at the same interchange.
 A witness called State Police with a description of the westbound truck, which did not stop after the accident and thus it was treated as a hit-and-run.
 Kyle was eventually caught at the Bridgeville rest area on Interstate 79, where a PennDOT employee recognized the truck and phoned police.
 He was charged with 14 summary traffic violations, including causing damage to property and not reporting an accident, when he appeared in front of a district justice on the afternoon of October 19.
 Demolition of the span under an emergency contract was completed by 9:30 AM on that morning, costing about $1 million.
 It was not the first time Kyle was behind the wheel of a truck that hit a bridge in Pennsylvania, as on April 24, 2008, another crane he was hauling for the same company, Coastal Carriers, hit a bridge on Interstate 81 in Cumberland County.
 Unlike in this accident, when the crane collided with that bridge, a chain hook flew off and injured a woman in a nearby vehicle.
 After initially pleading not guilty in June of that year, he did not show up for the hearing two months later.
 Due to his absence, he was found guilty and ordered to pay $65,000 in fines.
 When he failed to pay the fines, bench warrants were issued for each of his 11 citations.
 Construction on the new bridge began in March 2011 and it opened, with a 16-feet, six-inch Interstate highway standard clearance (one foot, nine inches higher than the old span) and longer to accommodate future widening, on July 4, 2011.

 As plans moved forward to upgrade the Interstate between West Virginia and the Turnpike, a few business owners voiced concerns over the plans for the highway in New Stanton.
-Under the initial $50 million plan released in January 2012, I-70 would be widened from four to six lanes, new entrance and exit ramps would be built 1,600 feet west due to space limitations at the present Center Avenue interchange, two roundabouts would be constructed on either side of the expressway at that interchange, and Bair Boulevard would be extended.
+Under the initial $50 million plan released in January 2012, I-70 would be widened from four to six lanes, the New Stanton and Hunker interchanges would be collapsed into one with new entrance and exit ramps would be built 1,600 feet west due to space limitations at the present Center Avenue interchange, two roundabouts would be constructed on either side of the expressway at that interchange, and Bair Boulevard would be extended.
 Business owners were concerned that if motorists had to travel too far from the new interchange to reach their establishments, they might just skip exiting altogether.
 Stella Morgan, landlord of three service stations and owner of TJ's Restaurant and Sports Lounge said, "If they go ahead with this plan, you and I both know peoples' habits, and people just won't drive extra distances.
 They aren't going to drive extra to get to the businesses over on this end of town."
 The design was revised again for unveiling at a public meeting on January 31, 2013 that added Rachel Drive improvement to connect with Bair Boulevard and West Byers Avenue.
 A total of 46 property owners would lose a portion of their land, two homes and two businesses would be demolished.
-Construction is expected to begin in 2015.
+Property acquisition began in 2014 with the final four acquired in 2015.
+Sixty trees were removed, which had to be completed before March when the endangered Indiana bat would return to live in them, before construction began in August 2015.
+Leading up to the beginning of work, patrons to the McDonald's there could watch a PennDOT-created video on the project while they ate their burgers.
+"It's popular, and (people) are asking a lot of questions," Jamie Gaworski, business supervisor, told fellow business operators, PennDOT officials and municipal leaders during a project meeting in the New Stanton fire hall.

 Interstate 70 Ends